256dpi/lungo/README.md

 The more special multikey, geospatial, text and hashed indexes are not yet supported and may be added later, while the deprecated sparse indexes will not.
-The recently introduced collation feature as well as wildcard indexes are also not yet supported.
+The recently introduced collation feature as well as wildcard indexes are also subject to future work.

-### Index Based Sorting & Filtering
+### Index Supported Sorting & Filtering

 Indexes are currently only used to ensure uniqueness constraints and do not support filtering and sorting.
-This will be added in the future together with a proper iterator/cursor interface.
+This will be added in the future together with support for the `explain` command to debug the generated query plan.

 ### Sessions & Multi-Document Transactions